z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Corpus-Linguistics/Laws/Heaps'-Law.md

 - **Zipf's Law**: Describes the frequency distribution of words.
 - **Heaps' Law**: Describes the growth of vocabulary size with corpus size.

-## Applications

-- **Information Retrieval**: Understanding the expected vocabulary size aids in indexing and storage optimization.
-- **Language Modeling**: Helps in estimating the coverage of vocabulary in language models.

 ## Related Topics